-Any audit required or beneficial action(s) identified should be discussed with the property owner or farming enterprise manager during the on-farm audit closing meeting.
-At that time the Certified FEP Auditor should also explain to the property owner or farming enterprise manger that it is necessary to prepare an Action Plan for addressing the audit required actions and implement that plan (beneficial actions implementation is voluntary).
+Any audit required or beneficial action(s) identified should be discussed with the resource consent holder during the on-farm audit closing meeting.
+At that time the Certified FEP Auditor should also explain to the resource consent holder that it is necessary to prepare an Action Plan or update the FEP to include the Action Plan for addressing the audit required actions and implement that plan (beneficial actions implementation is voluntary).

-While audit required actions identify the need for improvements to be made for objectives and/or targets to be achieved, the property owner or farming enterprise manager must make decisions about how targets and objectives will be met, including what GMPs are appropriate and implement these.
+While audit required actions identify the need for improvements to be made for objectives and/or targets to be achieved, the resource consent holder must make decisions about how targets and objectives will be met, including what GMPs are appropriate and implement these.

-The Certified FEP Auditor may provide options for solutions and where advice and support can be obtained, such as Environment Canterbury (Land Manager Advisors, Biodiversity Officers or Monitoring and Compliance Officers), Industry Organisations (such as Dairy NZ, Irrigation New Zealand and Milk Suppliers) or consultancies, to create an action plan and implement the required or beneficial actions.
+The Certified FEP Auditor may provide options for solutions and where advice and support can be obtained, such as Environment Canterbury (Land Manager Advisors, Biodiversity Officers or Monitoring and Compliance Officers), Industry Organisations (such as Dairy NZ, Irrigation New Zealand and Dairy Companies) or consultancies, to create an action plan and implement the required or beneficial actions.